 ONWARD to Publish Full Year 2022 Financial Results and Host Webcast on March 28, 2023

-/EIN News/ -- EINDHOVEN, the Netherlands, LAUSANNE, Switzerland, and BOSTON, MA USA, March 14, 2023 (GLOBE NEWSWIRE) -- ONWARD Medical N.V.
-(Euronext: ONWD), the medical technology company creating innovative therapies to restore movement, independence, and health in people with spinal cord injury, today announced it will publish full year 2022 financial and operating results on Tuesday, March 28, 2023.
+EINDHOVEN, the Netherlands, LAUSANNE, Switzerland, and BOSTON, MA USA, March 14, 2023 (GLOBE NEWSWIRE) -- ONWARD Medical N.V.
+ONWD, the medical technology company creating innovative therapies to restore movement, independence, and health in people with spinal cord injury, today announced it will publish full year 2022 financial and operating results on Tuesday, March 28, 2023.
 Management will also host a webcast to discuss operational and financial highlights, as well as provide a business update, on March 28, 2023, at 14:00 CEST / 08:00 EDT.

 Investors and the public can access the live webcast via Zoom by registering at this link.
 A confirmation email containing information about joining the session will be sent upon registration.